Gopinath0903/Module-2/2A ITERATIVE STATEMENTS- PRINTING N NATURAL NUMBERS.md

 # Exp.
 No: 2a
-## ITERATIVE STATEMENTS –binary number pattern
+## ITERATIVE STATEMENTS – BINARY NUMBER PATTERN

 ###  Aim
 To create a Python  program to print binary number pattern of n rows and m columns using loop